-1. Add a flamboyant touch with exotic wallpaper
+1. Add a flamboyant touch with exotic hallway wallpaper

 Hallways are a great space to use a statement wallpaper like this Flamingo design from Cole & Son.
-For a really smart look, consider using another wallpaper from the same collection or in the same colour palette in a room that’s off your hallway.
+For a really smart look, consider using another wallpaper from the same collection or in the same colour palette in a room that’s off your hallway to create a really cool contrast.

-2. Soften the look of your hallway with a pastel design
+2. Soften the look with a pastel hallway wallpaper

 Perfect for brightening up a dark hallway, Sandberg's Kira design, with all over chevron pattern in pastel-shaded tones will complement an otherwise neutral scheme.